chapel-lang/chapel/modules/Channel.md

 	* `chan` in Golang
 	* `crossbeam` in Rust

-* What should be the syntax of `select` statements in Chapel?
+* What should be the syntax of Channel `select` statements in Chapel ?
 Should we use Chapel's `select` statement for that?
 Some semantic differences between `select` in Chapel and Channels.

 	* Chapel's select is a conditional statement which is used to evaluate cases against one statement specified after `select` keyword whereas